Ooh! Can’t wait to see this, but probably won’t take the toddler grand babies.

 Let’s see!
 Nicer skin, better digestive system, and weight loss!
 Sold!

-I don’t always remember to drink water before the meal, as suggested; but it helps me remember to drink it either before, during or after the meal.
+I don’t always remember to drink water before each meal, as suggested; but it helps me remember to drink it either before, during or after the meal.
 That is half my battle.

-I am drinking more water—lots more water.
+I am drinking more—lots more.
 That’s a good thing!

 I love this book.